brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 ___

+Highlight(pink) - Location 6335
+What is Nibbāna?

 - Highlight(pink) - Location 5496
 Nibbāna is still the destruction of lust, hatred, and delusion, but as such it is, among other things, peaceful, deathless, sublime, wonderful, and amazing.
 Such descriptions indicate that Nibbāna is a state of supreme happiness, peace, and freedom to be experienced in this present life.

+Highlight(pink) - Location 6339
+“The destruction of lust, the destruction of hatred, the destruction of delusion: this, friend, is called Nibbāna.
+(Samyutta Nikaya 38:1; IV 251–52)

 - Highlight(pink) - Location 5499
 Nibbāna is not simply the destruction of defilements and an exalted feeling of psychological well-being.
 They speak of Nibbāna almost as if it were a transcendent state or dimension of being.
 Text IX,5(3) refers to Nibbāna as a “base” (āyatana) beyond the world of common experience where none of the physical elements or even the subtle formless dimensions of experience are present; it is a state completely quiescent, without arising, perishing, or change.
 Text IX,5(4) calls it the state that is “unborn, unmade, unbecome, and unconditioned” (ajātaṃ, akataṃ, abhūtaṃ, asaṅkhataṃ), the existence of which makes possible deliverance from all that is born, made, come-to-be, and conditioned.

+- Highlight(pink) - Location 6347
+Thirty-Three Synonyms for Nibbāna

+- Highlight(pink) - Location 6349
+“And what, monks, is the unconditioned?
+The destruction of lust, the destruction of hatred, the destruction of delusion: ...
+“And what, monks, is the path leading to the unconditioned?
+Mindfulness directed to the body:
+(Samyutta Nikaya 43:1–44, combined; IV 359–73)

+- Highlight(pink) - Location 6351
+“Monks, I will teach you the uninclined … the taintless … the truth ... the far shore ... the subtle ... the very difficult to see ... the unaging ... the stable ... the undisintegrating ... the unmanifest ... the unproliferated 56 … the peaceful ... the deathless ... the sublime ... the auspicious ... the secure .... the destruction of craving ... the wonderful ... the amazing ... the unailing ... the unailing state ...
+Nibbāna … the unafflicted ... dispassion ... purity ... freedom ... nonattachment ... the island ... the shelter ... the asylum ... the refuge ... the destination and the path leading to the destination.
+(Samyutta Nikaya 43:1–44, combined; IV 359–73)

+- Highlight(pink) - Location 6367
+“There is, monks, that base where there is neither earth, nor water, nor heat, nor air; neither the base of the infinity of space, nor the base of the infinity of consciousness, nor the base of nothingness, nor the base of neither-perception-nor-non-perception; neither this world nor another world; neither sun nor moon.57 Here, monks, I say there is no coming, no going, no standing still; no passing away and no being reborn.
+It is not established, not moving, without support.
+Just this is the end of suffering.”
+(Ud 8:1; 80)

+- Highlight(pink) - Location 6376
+“There is, monks, an unborn, unbecome, unmade, unconditioned.
+If, monks, there were no unborn, unbecome, unmade, unconditioned, no escape would be discerned from what is born, become, made, conditioned.
+But because there is an unborn, unbecome, unmade, unconditioned, therefore an escape is discerned from what is born, become, made, conditioned.”

 - Highlight(pink) - Location 5507
 The way that seems most faithful to both aspects of Nibbāna delineated in the texts is to regard the attainment of Nibbāna as a state of freedom and happiness attained by realizing, with profound wisdom, the unconditioned and transcendent element, the state that is intrinsically tranquil and forever beyond suffering.
 The penetration of this element brings the destruction of defilements, culminating in complete purification of mind.
 Such purification is accompanied by the experience of perfect peace and happiness in this present life.